 We will continue further south for a stop in Baton Rouge, the capital of Louisiana.
-Afterwards, we will continue further south for a stop in Baton Rouge, capital of Louisiana.
 In the afternoon, we will venture into the heart of Cajun Country as we reach Lafayette, where we will visit Vermilionville, a living-history museum that showcases the lives of the local Acadian, Native American, and Creole cultures.

 Our first stop this morning will be the Tabasco Sauce Factory on Avery Island.
 Then, we will continue towards the Mississippi River and follow it in the direction of New Orleans.
 Before we arrive in the city, we will stop at an local plantation.
 In the early afternoon, we will arrive in the Big Easy, where Europeans, Caribbean, Native American, and African culture have blended together to form one of the most colorful and vibrant cities in the U.S.

 Guests will be able to spend the entire day at their own leisure in New Orleans.
 Explore the French Quarter to take in the many architectural, musical, and gastronomical delights that New Orleans has to offer.
 Alternatively, guests can also enjoy an optional Jazz Brunch or a Swamp Tour.